-Matt volunteers as a pro bono attorney with the Support Center for Child Advocates, where he represents dependent children committed to the temporary care of the Department of Human Services.
-He is also an active member of the American Bar Association, where he is a member of the Section of Litigation, as well as the Pennsylvania Bar Association.
+Matt volunteers as a pro bono attorney with the Support Center for Child Advocates, where he represents dependent children in the care of the Department of Human Services.
+His work has helped lead to successful adoptions of several children into loving and caring homes.
+He is also an active member of the American Bar Association, where he is a member of the Section of Litigation, and the Pennsylvania Bar Association.

-Matt earned his law degree, cum laude, from Villanova University School of Law, where he was a Managing Editor of the Villanova Law Review.
-During law school, Matt served as an intern for the Honorable Franklin S. Van Antwerpen of the U.S. Court of Appeals for the Third Circuit.
-He received his undergraduate degree in English from Pennsylvania State University.
+Matt has been named a “Rising Star” by Pennsylvania Super Lawyers magazine every year since 2018, as the result of a statewide survey of attorneys.
+Prior to joining the firm, he worked as a litigation associate for several years at an Am Law global-100 law firm.
+Matt earned his law degree, cum laude, from Villanova University School of Law, where he was Managing Editor of the Villanova Law Review.
+During law school, he interned with the Honorable Franklin S. Van Antwerpen of the U.S. Court of Appeals for the Third Circuit.
+Matt received his undergraduate degree in English, with honors, from Penn State University.

 - Connect America Holdings, LLC, et al. v.
 Arch Insurance Company (E.D.
 Pa.) – Secured jury verdict in favor of Arch in $5 million D&O coverage litigation arising from underlying trademark infringement actions.
 Phase two of the coverage litigation involving allegations of bad faith was never reached.